-Years ago, if you received a call from a prospective client they most probably had used a designer before, you had to have a lot of money as we were regarded as a luxury and still do in some respects.
+Years ago, if you received a call from a prospective client they most probably had used a residential interior designer before; you had to have a lot of money as residential interior designers were regarded as a luxury and still do in some respects.

-Nowadays, due to the advent of reality TV shows and accessibility of product due to the internet creating general knowledge of the subject; more and more people are wanting to create their perfect home with help from a professional.
-And, you know, it's not easy making the right decisions about space, size, colour or finishes, and if you need to rip out a bathroom or kitchen and start again, you really will need professional guidance to help you make the right decisions, eliminate mistakes and keep you in budget.
+Nowadays, due to the advent of reality TV shows and accessibility of product due to the internet creating general knowledge of the subject; more and more people are wanting to create their perfect home with help from a professional interior designer.
+And, you know, it's not easy making the right decisions about space, size, colour or finishes, if you are considering a bathroom or kitchen renovation, you really will need professional guidance to help you make the right decisions, eliminate mistakes and keep you in budget.

 INTERIOR DECORATOR V INTERIOR DESIGNER

 You might not realise, but there is a difference between a residential interior designer and an interior decorator.
 Some qualified designers that have gone to college and achieved a degree within the interior design discipline, can get very upset with wannabes that think they have a good eye and can do the job well.
 Now, some can, but some can't.
 I would always say to anyone that is looking for a designer to make sure they are qualified first.
-This is easily done with platforms such as Houzz, Instagram and BIID, to be a member of this the designer would have to be approved as a professional.
-A decorator normally deals with just colours and final finishes, a designer will consider more of the technical aspect of a space and make it work, maybe move walls, plumbing, electrical, floor and joinery details.
+This is easily done with professional interior design associations such as SBID and BIID.

 WHAT TO EXPECT

 So, what should you expect?
-I would recommend a face to face meeting, either in person or using a video conferencing app such as Zoom, which are so easy to use nowadays.
-You need to know if you like each other and if your chemistry clicks.
+I would recommend a face to face meeting, either in person or using a video conferencing app such as Zoom, which are easy to use nowadays.
+You need to know if you like each other and can communicate well and trust that individual.

-Just talk to each other.
-The designer will provide you with a breakdown of the cost which you will or will not agree with.
-Depending on what level of service you have discussed with them, they will provide you with a colour scheme, layouts, specification of product, elevations, and even a 3D visual, if this is covered in their fees and your budget.
+Depending on what level of service you have agreed to we will provide you with a colour scheme, layouts, specification of products, elevations, and a 3D visual, if this is covered in our fees and your budget.

-Most customers expect a visual of some sort, whether it be a coloured elevation or a full 3D visual, these really do help to communicate the end result.
+Most clients expect a visual of some sort, whether it be a coloured elevation or a full 3D visual, these really do help to communicate the end result.
 These are expensive to produce as they are time consuming, there are also different levels of rendering available.
-Your designer can explain this to you.
-Not all fee levels offered by the designer will provide this level of service, it's best to ask and see if this fits in with your budget.
+We will discuss what type of visual would most suit you and see if this fits in with your budget.

 PROJECT MANAGEMENT/BUILDING WORKS